AztecProtocol/aztec-packages/spartan/releases/rough-rhino/README.md

 - Outputs a templated docker-compose file with your variables
 - Runs the docker compose file

-## Prerequisites

-This script should work in most UNIX-based machines.
-You should [have Node installed](https://github.com/nvm-sh/nvm/blob/master/README.md#install--update-script).
+It should work in most UNIX-based machines.

 ## Installation